wilberforce001/Project-Testing-Practice/README.md

 Project: Testing Practice

-The objective of this project was to learn how to test code in while working on a project to ensure that it works as expected even under different conditions.
+The objective of this project was to learn how to test code while working on a project to ensure that it works as expected even under different conditions.

 Testing is important in achieving the following;
     1. Ensuring code quality
     2. Facilitating refactoring